In freezing Afghanistan, aid workers rush to save millions

 PUL-E-ALAM, Afghanistan (AP) — A flickering flame of paper, rags and random twigs is the only heat Gulnaz has to keep her 18-month-old son warm, barely visible beneath his icy blanket as she begs on a bitterly cold highway on the road to Kabul.

 The 70-kilometer (45-mile) stretch of highway is flanked by snow-swept hills.
 Occasionally a driver slows his car and shoves an Afghani note into the 28-year-old woman’s bare, dirt-caked hand.
-She sits for hours on the highway medium, positioned just beyond a bump in the road that slows traffic.
+She sits for hours on the highway median, positioned just beyond a bump in the road that slows traffic.

 Her 16-year-old sister, Khalida, sits nearby.
 Both are hidden behind encompassing blue burqas.
 By the end of the day, Gulnaz, who gave just the one name, says they might make 300 Afghanis ($2.85).
 But most days it is less.